ptswarm/reFlutter/README.md

 impact@f:~$ reflutter main.ipa
 ```
 ### Traffic interception
-You need to specify the IP of your Burp Suite Proxy Server relative to your local network where device with the flutter application is located.
+You need to specify the IP of your Burp Suite Proxy Server located in the same network where the device with the flutter application is.
 Next, you should configure the Proxy in  `BurpSuite -> Listener Proxy -> Options tab`
 - Add port: `8083`
 - Bind to address: `All interfaces`
 - Request handling: Support invisible proxying = `True`